Conformal field theory on the plane: Nonabelian affine symmetry

-States in a representation $R$ of $\mathfrak{g}$ can be represented as functions of an \textbf{\boldmath isospin variable} $X$.
-Affine primary fields become functions $\Phi^R_X(z_0)$ of $X$, on which $t^a$ acts as a differential operator $D_X^R(t^a)$, and we have
+Rather than introducing a discrete basis of the representation $\mathcal{R}$, it is often convenient to represent states in $\mathcal{R}$ as functions of an \textbf{\boldmath isospin variable} $X$.
+Affine primary fields become functions $\Phi^\mathcal{R}_X(z_0)$ of $X$, on which $t^a$ acts as a differential operator $D_X^\mathcal{R}(t^a)$, and we have

-The differential operators $D_X^R(t^a)$ obey the commutation relations of $\mathfrak{g}$, and their quadratic invariant combination is $C_2(R)$,
+The differential operators $D_X^\mathcal{R}(t^a)$ obey the commutation relations of $\mathfrak{g}$, and their quadratic invariant combination is $C_2(\mathcal{R})$,